Intrinsic mirrors for minimal adjoint orbits and categories of singularities: The Landau--Ginzburg model

-and we see that $T_3$ fixes only $(0,0)$, which is geometrically clear, since it must invert both actions of $T_1$ and $T_2$.
-But the vanishing cycle corresponding to $T_3$ can not be zero, so the only possibility left is that the vanishing cycle corresponding to $T_3$ occurs at infinity, at the limit of the unstable manifold corresponding to the third critical point inside the orbit $\mathcal O_3$ which is noncompact.
-Hence, it is a vanishing cycle that would be placed at the boundary points in the compactification of the orbit.

-We conclude that 2 critical points have corresponding vanishing cycles on the regular fibre, whereas the third critical point corresponds to a vanishing cycle at infinity.
+By definition of Lefschetz fibration, around each critical point we can choose coordinates to write the potential as $z_1^2+z_2^2+z_3^2+z_4^2$, and each single monodromy may be expressed up to a change of coordinates as the action of $T={ \left( \right)},$ with the vanishing cycle being fixed by the Dehn twist.
+Given that the potential was compactified to a map onto $\mathbb P^1$, we are looking for 3 monodromy matrices satisfying $T_3T_2T_1=I$, each representing a Dehn twist.
+In further generality this composition ought to equal the monodromy around the fibre at infinity; however, in our case, as proved in \cite[Lem.\thinspace 17]{BGRSM}, there is no critical point at infinity.
+Let $T_1 \ce T$ describe the monodromy around the first critical fibre, thus fixing vectors of the form $(a,0)$ in $H^3(Y_b)= \mathbb Z \oplus \mathbb Z$.
+The natural choice for $T_2$ is a Dehn twist that fixes the vectors $(0,b)$, represented as $T_2= T_1^t$, the transpose of $T_1$.
+Then $T_3 = (T_2T_1)^{-1}$ fixes only $(0,0)$, which is geometrically clear, since it must invert both actions of $T_1$ and $T_2$.
+But the vanishing cycle corresponding to $T_3$ can not be zero, so the only possibility left is that the vanishing cycle corresponding to $T_3$ occurs at infinity, at the limit of the unstable manifold corresponding to the third critical point in the open orbit $\mathcal O_3$.
+Hence, a vanishing cycle is placed at the compactifying divisor $D_1$.
+We conclude that 2 of the critical points have their corresponding vanishing cycles on the regular fibre, whereas the third critical point corresponds to a vanishing cycle at infinity.
 We state this fact as a lemma.

-\begin{lemma} The vanishing cycles of $\mathrm{LG}(3)$ can be seen as the 2 generators of the middle homology of the regular fibre, together with one sphere at infinity. \end{lemma}
+\begin{lemma} The vanishing cycles of $\LG(3)$ can be depicted as the 2 generators of the middle homology of the regular fibre, together with one sphere at infinity. \end{lemma}